Jeepers Creepers (film series)

 The Jeepers Creepers film series consists of four American horror movies.
 The first three movies were written and directed by Victor Salva, and the fourth was directed by Timo Vuorensola.
 The antagonist in each of the films is the Creeper, a demonic serial killer played by Jonathan Breck in the first three entries and Jarreau Benjamin in the fourth.
-The first film, starring Gina Philips and Justin Long, was a commercial success at the box office in 2001 and received somewhat positive reviews from critics and a nomination for the Saturn Award for Best Horror Film.
-The succeeding entries in the series, consisting of a sequel, interquel, and reboot, were not well received.
+The first film, starring Gina Philips and Justin Long, was a commercial success at the box office in 2001 and received mixed reviews from critics and a nomination for the Saturn Award for Best Horror Film.
+The second entry was also a commercial success.
+Subsequent entries in the series were not well received.

 Films

 Jeepers Creepers (2001)

 In Florida, Trish Jenner (Gina Philips) and her brother Darry (Justin Long) are traveling home from college for spring break.
 On the road, they spot the driver of an old truck dumping several bodies into a large pipe outside an abandoned church.
 Deciding to investigate, Darry finds a lair containing hundreds of dead bodies.
 At a diner, the pair receive a call from Jezelle Gay Hartman (Patricia Belcher), a woman who tells them that they are going to be tracked down by the driver, revealed to be an ancient demonic creature known as the Creeper (Jonathan Breck) who kills and eats people every twenty-three years for twenty-three days.
 Searching for help at a police station, the brother-and-sister duo meets Jezelle, who warns them again before the Creeper arrives.
 After a chase, the Creeper captures Darry and flies away with him, leaving Trish depressed and in shock.